etcd-io/etcd/README.md

 ### Atomic Test and Set

-`TestAndSet` is the most basic operation to build distributed lock service.
+Etcd can be used as a centralized coordination service in a cluster and `TestAndSet` is the most basic operation to build distributed lock service.
+This command will set the value only if the client provided `prevValue` is equal the current key value.

-The basic logic is to test whether the given previous value is equal to the value of the key, if equal etcd will change the value of the key to the given value.

 Here is a simple example.
 Let's create a key-value pair first: `testAndSet=one`.